Ergonomics

 1. Review the following information for guidance and procedures in selecting the proper ergonomic furniture and equipment for your individual needs.

-• The ATC should have all of the chairs listed below; however, not all of the other furniture and components listed below may be available at the ATC.
+• Not all furniture and components listed below may be available at the Access Technology Center.

-If more information is needed or you want to request an ergonomic assessment of your workstation, contact EH&S at ehsergo@uw.edu or 206.543.7388.
+If more information is needed or you want to request an ergonomic evaluation of your workstation, contact EH&S at ehsergo@uw.edu or 206.543.7388.

 Training and information